 EasyPost + External Labels

-Pre-printed labels and other labels not generated by EasyPost are subject to an overage fee charged by EasyPost.
-These fees are:
+Pre-printed labels and other labels not generated through EasyPost are subject to an overage fee, as outlined below.

 - $.05 per label to track status